wangfowen/owenwangdotcom/_posts/2015-02-01-how-to-make-friends.md

 Yes, sometimes if you open up to the wrong people, it'll come back to bite you, but if you've managed to build rapport and they don't seem to be of shady character, then more often than not, trusting is not a bad thing.

+##4.
+Profit!##

+If you've followed the 3 steps, you should have now made a new best friend.
+Congratulations!
+Joking aside, I do hope these steps help you to build more meaningful friendships.
+Let me know if the steps work or don't work for you, as well as if you think I'm missing something crucial in the process.